Angienoelhaverly/School_District_Analysis/README.md

 ![scores school type updated](https://user-images.githubusercontent.com/73972332/102050805-51b3e700-3d98-11eb-8f80-a07f22f29640.png)
 # Summary
 ## Summary of 4 Major Changes in Updated DataFrame
-Four major changes to the school district analysis after reading and math scores have been replaced are:
+Major changes to the school district analysis after reading and math scores have been replaced are:
+  1) The first replacement of the 9th grade values with Nan bring down all the scores from Thomas High School across the board.
+But then, at the end of our code, we replace the      school summary code with code that only counts the 10th-12th grade passing data.
+This brings our data back up.
+In our final dataframe therefore:
-  1) that the grades % increased for Thomas High School so it went from a low performing to a high performing school
+  2) the grades % increased for Thomas High School so it went from a low performing to a high performing school
-  2) the % Passing Math Scores for Thomas High School returned back up to 93 from 66.9
+  3) the % Passing Math Scores for Thomas High School returned back up to 93 from 66.9
-  3) the % Passing Reading returned back up to 97 from 69.6
+  4) the % Passing Reading returned back up to 97 from 69.6
-  4) the overall percentage of the passing returned back up to 90 from 65.
+  5) the overall percentage of the passing returned back up to 90 from 65.
 #### Before replacing the math & reading scores
 ![Per School Summary Updated 2](https://user-images.githubusercontent.com/73972332/102052895-b886cf80-3d9b-11eb-973f-9d447b3749b8.png)
 #### After replacing the math & reading scores